tjdevries/py_sensor_display/docs/report.md

         self.model.add_machine(machine)
 ```

-Once these (and the other tests and implementations were created) we could run our [basic_test.py](https://github.com/tjdevries/py_sensor_display/blob/master/py_sensor_display/basic_test.py) and receive the following results:
+Once these (and the other tests and implementations were created) we could run our [basic_test.py](https://github.com/tjdevries/py_sensor_display/blob/master/py_sensor_display/basic_test.py) and receive the following results (at the time of completion of this report):

 ```
+$ python3 basic_test.py

 ......
 ----------------------------------------------------------------------
 Ran 6 tests in 0.002s